stackpress/.github/profile/README.md

 on AWS wrong.
 Cloud services are built on top of other cloud services or combine two or more services together in order to charge more for the use of that service.
 Then services are created on top of these cloud service derrivatives by 3rd parties charge even more.
+These services do provide "open source" libraries that work with their service but, requires a download of private code in order to use them.
+They built their libraries using other open source projects, but noone can build on top of their libraries because it's built around a lot of secrets.
 Web development is exponentially harder today and bares the huge risk of learning time and death months later.
 A library designed to temporarily shim web components in 2013 beat native web components today due to